gerkharrington/the-apprentice-workshop/README.md

 🖇️ All rights are reserved for The Apprentice Workshop and all related code and assets.\
 ⠀↳ The site code, while available, should not be distributed publicly, even if modified.\
+⠀↳ All default content including (but not limited to) art and text included in the site is held under copyright.\
 🤝 You hold all the rights for content you create using the site.\
 ⠀↳ No license is applied to any content you create using the site.\
+⠀↳ Modifying default content included in the site does not give you rights for it.
+All rights are reserved for any content the site grants access to, including (but not limited to) art and text.\
 ⠀↳ Custom roles are stored locally on your computer and never uploaded to the cloud.\
 </details>